Commutativity properties of Quinn spectra: Improved versions of geometric and symmetric Poincar e bordism.

 There is a functor $\rho:\T\to\R$ which takes $(\pi,Z,w)$ to $\Z[\pi]$ with the $w$-twisted involution (\cite[Definition 13.2(ii)]{LM12}).
 In Section \ref{revis} we constructed a natural transformation

-Now $\Sigr$ is not a monoidal transformation, and $\Mgeom$ and $\Msym$ are not symmetric monoidal functors (we recall the definitions of monoidal transformation and symmetric monoidal functor below).
+More precisely, in the notation of appendix $C$ for objects in $\ad^R_{\mathrm{Rel,sch}}$, we have where $\gamma$ is the obvious map and $\phi\in (\Z^\omega \otimes_R(S_*(\tilde{X})^t\otimes S_*(\tilde{X}))^W)^{\Z/2}$ is induced by the Alexander-Whitney map.
+The lifting function $\Phi$ gives an isomorphism between $S_*(\tilde{X})$ and the free $R$-module on the set of all singular simplexes in $X$ (see \cite[Section 10]{LM12}).
+This means that $\Sigr (X,f,\xi, \Phi )$ refines to a schematic Relaxed quasi-symmetric complex in a functorial way (for the action of morphisms in $\T$ on the lifting structure see \cite[Section 13]{LM12}).
+The new map $\Sigr$ coincides with the map $\Sigr$ of Section \ref{revis} under the natural transformation from $\A^R_{\text{Rel,sch}}$ to $\A^R_{\text{rel}}$.
+However, $\Sigr$ is not a monoidal transformation, and $\Mgeom$ and $\Msym$ are not symmetric monoidal functors (we recall the definitions of monoidal transformation and symmetric monoidal functor below).
 Our next result shows that there is a monoidal transformation between symmetric monoidal functors which is weakly equivalent to $\Sigr$.

-\begin{thm} There are symmetric monoidal functors $\bP:\T\to\Sigma\S$, $\bL:\R\to \Sigma\S$, and a monoidal natural transformation $\Sig:\bP\to \bL\circ \rho$ such that
+\begin{thm} There are symmetric monoidal functors $\bP:\T\to\S p$, $\bL:\R\to \S p$, and a monoidal natural transformation $\Sig:\bP\to \bL\circ \rho$ such that

-{\rm (i)} $\bP$ is weakly equivalent as a monoidal functor to $\Mgeom$; specifically, there is a monoidal functor $\bA:\T\to\Sigma\S$ and monoidal weak equivalences
+{\rm (i)} $\bP$ is weakly equivalent as a monoidal functor to $\Mgeom$; specifically, there is a monoidal functor $\bA:\T\to\S p$ and monoidal weak equivalences

-{\rm (ii)} $\bL$ is weakly equivalent as a monoidal functor to $\Msym$; specifically, there is a monoidal functor $\bB:\R\to\Sigma\S$ and monoidal weak equivalences
+{\rm (ii)} $\bL$ is weakly equivalent as a monoidal functor to $\Msym$; specifically, there is a monoidal functor $\bB:\R\to\S p$ and monoidal weak equivalences